We may earn money or products from the companies mentioned in this post. For more information please refer to Privacy and Disclosure Page.

 Witches in the Modern Era

 Witches today run the gamut from political ideology to religious to fantastical.
-There is very little of the grave American and Europen history involved in a modern witchery.
+There is very little of the grave history involved in a modern witchery.

 And I haven’t even touched on the phenomenon of Harry Potter.
 We have books and movies and theme parks.
-It’s so big, author JK Rowling has recently brought America into the world she’s created and brought in some of our own rich witch history, stories, and legends.
+It’s so big, author JK Rowling has recently brought America into the world she’s created and brought in some of our own witch history stories and legends.

 Across The Pond

-Now that you know the stories of witches in America, I bet you have a whole lot more questions.
+Now that you know all about witches in America, I bet you have a whole lot more questions.
 Well, THIS LINK RIGHT HERE will take you to my sister blog across the pond and she will tell you all about the witch hysteria in England.
-Taken together it’s a great view of what the world looked like many many moons ago.

 Want to play witch?

-Another interesting way to learn a little witch history in a fun and unique way.
+Another interesting way to learn a little history in a fun and unique way.

 Pin It for Later